atweiden/finn/doc/Syntax.md

-Functionally, treating the leading `/` in the file path as the `$PROJECT_ROOT` is of paramount importance for DWIM, as it enables you to create nested directory trees full of Finn source files that may each write to an arbitrary file path under the project root.
+Functionally, treating the leading `/` in the file path as the `$PROJECT_ROOT` is of paramount importance for DWIM, as it enables you to create nested directory trees full of Finn source documents that may each write to an arbitrary file path under the project root.

 If you wish to escape this paradigm of the leading `/` signifiying `$PROJECT_ROOT`, prepend the file path with `file://`.
 The following